 Using JSON Schema for data validation typically involves three steps:

 Start by creating a JSON Schema that describes the structure and constraints of your data.
-This schema serves as the blueprint for validation.
+Use properties like type

-Use a JSON Schema validation library in your programming language of choice.
+Use a JSON Schema validation library to check if your data conforms to the schema.
 Popular libraries include:

 const Ajv = require("ajv");